radiantearth/stac-spec/best-practices.md

 [Media Types](https://en.wikipedia.org/wiki/Media_type) are a key element that enables STAC to be a rich source of information for clients.
 The best practice is to use as specific of a media type as is possible (so if a file is a GeoJSON then don't use a JSON media type), and to use [registered](https://www.iana.org/assignments/media-types/media-types.xhtml) IANA types as much as possible.
 The following table lists types that commonly show up in STAC assets.
-And the the [section](#formats-with-no-registered-media-type) past that gives recommendations on what to do if you have a format in your asset that does not have an IANA registered type.
+And the [section](#formats-with-no-registered-media-type) past that gives recommendations on what to do if you have a format in your asset that does not have an IANA registered type.

 #### Common Media Types in STAC